#Virukipolicy | T&C*

 3. What are the different rebates on the premium?

-The plan comes out with different premium rebates.
+The plan comes out with two different premium rebates.
 The first one is a high Sum Assured rebate that provides a rebate of 1.50% to 3% if the Sum Assured is Rs.
 2 lakhs and above.
 The second rebate offered is for paying the premium in annual or half-yearly mode.
 The annual mode rebate is 2% of the tabular premium while for half-yearly mode the rebate is 1%.

 4. Does the plan provide a loan facility?

-Yes, policyholders are liable to take a loan under the plan if they have paid at least the first 3 years’ premiums and the plan has acquired a Surrender Value.
+Yes, policyholders are liable to take a loan under the plan if they have paid at least the first 3 years’ premiums, and the plan has acquired a Surrender Value.